Where did (Biodynamic) Body Psychotherapy come from?

 The key here is safety and being in connection with an attuned sympathetic other - normally the two conditions that were absent when the original trauma took place.
 Body psychotherapists are also careful to work within the client's window of tolerance, meaning that the uncovering of traumatic feelings and sensations are only encouraged enough for healing transformation to take place, but not so much that the client feels re-traumatised.
 Again, feeling safe and supported is paramount to any trauma work.

-When the client feels safe, he or she can begin to recover who they were before the traumatic event(s) took place, including impulses to 'fight back' or 'stand up for oneself' which are elements of autonomy and power often lost to overwhelming circumstances.
+When the client feels safe, he or she can begin to recover who they were before the traumatic event(s) took place, including impulses to 'fight back' or 'stand up for oneself' which are elements of autonomy and strength often lost to overwhelming circumstances.